Well, its our last evening at home before our grand trip to Tasmania!

 It's not uncommon for celebrities to return to form after an unexpected early retirement, and the beloved Lake George zebras are no exception.
 The four life-sized sculptures will soon be on display again, but instead of being surrounded by a vast dry lake bed, they will be featured among the famous flower beds of Floriade.

-And, if all goes according to plan, they will be welcoming a new addition to their family a zebra foal.
+And, if all goes according to plan, they will be welcoming a new addition to their family a zebra foal."Lake George" is a large basin-crater on the outskirts of Canberra that only fills in heavy rain and is frequently empty in drier climes.

 The zebra family had previously enjoyed a blissful few weeks in the picturesque lake bed off the Federal Highway, before being damaged by vandals last month.